-Efficient data exchange between providers, patients

-and ancillary services like labs, pharmacies and radiology is a MIPS requirement of "quality payment program's emphasis on broadening data availability and improvements in practice operations."
+Meeting Meaningful Use standards with excellent results.
+Efficient data exchange between providers, patients and ancillary services like labs, pharmacies and radiology is a critical component of "meaningful use" compliance.
 Streamlined access to results can be achieved through an online patient portal that connects directly to the lab.

-However, this can be very sensitive patient information-it is imperative that such information only be accessible by the patient or their authorized caregiver.
+However, this can be very sensitive patient information - it is imperative that such information only be accessible by the patient or their authorized caregiver.

-In order to allow faster patient access to their test results, one organization implemented a system that used both dynamic KBA and one time passwords, a unique password texted to the patient's phone that expires after a short time.
+In order to allow faster patient access to their test results, one organization implemented a system that used both Dynamic KBA and one time passwords, a unique password texted to the patient's phone that expires after a short time.
 They ultimately found that allowing online access to test results saved them several dollars per transaction in labor, postage and supplies and gave the patients a greater sense of control over their health management.